aasatoyin/post-install-config/README.md

 </p>
 <p>
-  We install / enable IIS in Windows WITH CGI and Common HTTP Features as followed:
+  Installing and enabling of IIS in Windows WITH CGI and Common HTTP Features done as follows:
 CGI and Common HTTP Features
 World Wide Web Services -> Application Development Features -> [X] CGI